zeek/zeek-docs/doc/script-reference/autogenerated-protocol-analyzer-index.rst

    the packet format for NetBIOS over TCP/IP, which Zeek parses.

-   :c: The connection, which may be TCP or UDP, depending on the type of the
+   :param c: The connection, which may be TCP or UDP, depending on the type of the
       NetBIOS session.

-   :is_orig:  True if the message was sent by the originator of the connection.
+   :param is_orig:  True if the message was sent by the originator of the connection.

-   :msg_type: The general type of message, as defined in Section 4.3.1 of
+   :param msg_type: The general type of message, as defined in Section 4.3.1 of
              :rfc:`1002`.

-   :data_len: The length of the message's payload.
+   :param data_len: The length of the message's payload.

    .. zeek:see:: netbios_session_accepted netbios_session_keepalive
       netbios_session_raw_message netbios_session_rejected netbios_session_request